bioexcel/qmmm_bpg/input_preparation/QM_treatment.rst

 highly on the starting electronic density, a good starting density will allow the calculation to converge faster.
 If the SCF has not converged after it has exceeded the maximum number of steps (set by MAX_SCF) the SCF calculation will terminate and print the warning message: "SCF has not converged".
+Information on how to overcome the SCF not converging can be found in section x.

 The SCF calculation involves inner and outer loops.
 If the inner SCF loop does not converge in the desired number of steps (set in MAX_SCF) then the inner loop will exit in order to